ruggeri/tech-notes/randos/bicycles/cables.md

   - This effect matters for side-pull brakes.
 Here, the inner cable pulls one brake arm closed, while the housing pushes the other brake arm closed.
 The two forces are equal!
+  - I think this must be wrong.
+First, it relies on friction.
+Second, it seems like a minor effect.
+Third, you can eliminate it if you had a straight run of cable.
+- With regard to side-pull brakes: I think I have missed the point.
+The inner wire wants to pull the one side closed.
+But the way the brake is set up, this will want to rotate _both arms_.
+- If that happened, the two brakes arms would rotate together, not close.
+Only one side would come in contact with the rim.
+- The housing constrains the second arm from rotating.
+This redirects the force to closing the second brake arm.

 ## Index Compatible Cable